siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 ## Coherent overlap and quadratic loading

-Because the local loading is positive, it can be written as the square of a local amplitude-like quantity:
+Because the loading is positive, it can be written as the square of an amplitude-like quantity:

 $$
 u = |f|^2.